Welcome to Dynamic Dad.

 My focus is on your relationship with your kids, as this can all to easily be sidelined for any number of reasons – and none of them really valid.

 I know first hand how tough it is finding and furnishing an affordable new home, paying maintenance and battling prejudices over contact.
-Watching costs rise significantly is never comfortable, especially when you lose all assets at the same time.
-Instead of focussing on how bad this is, use my efforts to find solutions and turn it to your advantage.
+Watching costs rise significantly is never comfortable, especially when you lose assets at the same time.
+Instead of focussing on how bad it is, put your efforts into finding solutions and turn it to your advantage.

 Many dads feel they have become better fathers after separation – be one of them, I’d love to help!